DexHunter/SURF2016/FAQ.md

   * Actually, you aren't doing that by hand.
 Instead, you are going to write a programme automatically doing it for you.

 * How long will the project last?
-  * Officially 10 weeks, from 20 June to 26 August 2017.
+  * The official range of the project is from 26 June to 1 September 2017.

 * What is forex?
   * The foreign exchange maket is the "place" where currencies are traded